A lady with haematemesis

 H.Pylori screening and eradication

-• This is often performed at the same time as endoscopy and is known as the Campylobacter-like organism test (CLO).
+• This is often performed simultaneously with endoscopy and is known as the Campylobacter-like organism test (CLO).
 The basis of the test is the ability of H.Pylori to secrete the urease enzyme, which catalyses the conversion of urea to ammonia and carbon dioxide.

 Medication review

-• Perform daily blood tests – FBC, U&Es, LFTs
+• Daily blood tests – FBC, U&Es, LFTs

 • Tachycardia